aioobe/dead-simple-jekyll-comments/README.md

 - [`comments.html`](comments.html), save it in `/_includes`

   This file displays a comment tree.
 The `replies_to` parameter should be `page.url`.
-Internally it includes itself recursively for comment replies.
+Internally it includes itself recursively to render conversation trees.
 The `replies_to` parameter then refers to the parent comment.

 - [`comment-form.html`](comment-form.html), save it in `/_includes`